-A small research lab inside a small company.
+Three small labs inside a small company.

-TsugiLabs is the research division of TsugiCinema Inc., a Delaware C-Corp.
+TsugiLabs is the research umbrella of TsugiCinema Inc., a Delaware C-Corp.
 The parent company builds hardware and distribution for cinema-grade home video.
-The lab works one layer down from that: continual learning, model adaptation, signal-quantized optimization, and on-device inference under the kind of constraints that come from shipping silicon.
+The labs work one layer down from that.
+The split is organizational, not legal: it lets each line of work publish on its own cadence and answer to its own evaluation criteria.

 What we publish